Cornayy/dofus-scraper/README.md

 ## Disclaimer
 This project is currently work in progress, feel free to contribute.

-## Usage
-Create a .env file in the root of your project, a typical .env should look like this.

 ## Modes
 The 'MODE' environment variable is configurable in the following modes.